 Hepatitis A is a viral infection that usually originates from a feces contaminated water or food source.
 Common throughout the world, Hepatitis A is more prevalent in the United States among food handlers and in restaurants.
 Hepatitis A spreads from close contact with an infected person.
 Once contracted, Hepatitis A targets the liver of the person recently infected.
 If you have suffered an adverse reaction or injury after receiving the Hepatitis A vaccine, you may be entitled to compensation from a federal fund called the National Vaccine Injury Compensation Trust Fund.

 Since the 1990s, the Hepatitis A vaccine has become increasingly standard for children and older adults.
 Children typically receive the Hepatitis A vaccine along with a booster shot between one and two years of age.
 The estimated efficacy of the vaccine is 20 years.
 In recent years, the United States has seen a steady growth of Hepatitis A outbreaks throughout the country, primarily in the restaurant industry.
 Due to the relatively new standard of administration of the Hepatitis A vaccine, many older Americans are unvaccinated and susceptible to the infection.
 You can read more about this year's outbreak here.

-Injuries from the Hepatitis A Vaccine
+Symptoms from the Hep A Vaccine

 As demand for the vaccine grows across the country, medical providers and state health departments are scrambling to keep up.
 If you have recently received the Hepatitis A vaccination, or plan on receiving one soon, it is important to be alert for allergic and/or adverse reactions.
 Telltale symptoms of an adverse reaction include the following: